Kansas governor vetoes measures to aid anti-abortion centers, limit health officials’ power

 Kelly supports abortion rights and narrowly won reelection last year.
 Last month she vetoed $2 million in the next state budget for direct aid to the centers, but the Legislature overrode that action.

+In her latest veto message, Kelly didn’t point to any individual provision in the tax bill but said bundling so many proposals together made it “impossible to sort out the bad from the good.”

-In vetoing the direct aid, Kelly called the centers “largely unregulated” and added in her message to lawmakers, “This is not an evidence-based approach or even an effective method for preventing unplanned pregnancies.”
+In vetoing direct aid to anti-abortion centers last month, Kelly called them “largely unregulated” and said, “This is not an evidence-based approach or even an effective method for preventing unplanned pregnancies.”

 Abortion opponents argued that providing financial aid to their centers would help make sure that people facing unplanned pregnancies have good alternatives if they’re unsure about getting abortions.